Home-Sharing-Team/final-capstone-Project-Back-End/README.md

 ## Acknowledgements:

-- Based on the [design](https://creativecommons.org/licenses/by-nc/4.0/) by The Creative Commons
+- Based on the [design](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign) by [Murat Korkmaz](https://www.behance.net/muratk) on Behance.
 - Hat tip to anyone whose code was used
 - Microverse
 - Our supportive families 😊